Drawing for Textiles

 Who Should Attend

 Anyone with an interest in the textile design process looking to create new textile ideas through drawing.
 Whether you are considering studying Textile Design further or keen to pursue a career in textiles for Fashion, Interior Design and other textile pathways.
-This is the perfect course to enhance your portfolio with fresh drawings and design ideas.
+You may want to progress onto the Textile Print Design Short Course.